 Buy them here.

-So, now that we have started from the bottom (Let the Drake references flood in) we may as well keep going.
+So, now that we have started from the bottom (Hi Drake) we may as well keep going.
 These boots go with most colours and I don't find them too tricky to style - therefore it is fairly easy to find a pant to go with them.

 On this occasion I have gone for a simple selvedge jean.
 These indigo dyed 5 pocket jean, are a slim fit (normally I go for something a bit wider) but I quite enjoy their shape.
 They have green stitching and have faded quite a bit the more worn they have become.
 I wear them with a navy canvas and leather Margaret Howell belt.

 Next up is a bit of luxury in the form of my Nigel Cabourn Woman 'Shackleton' Rollneck.
 Made in 100% Cerruti 3gg cashmere.
 From the length, the weight and the detailing on the rib and neck, this is just a beautiful staple.
-I don't have much more to say except it's incredible and I feel like a complete G when I wear this.
+I don't have much more to say except it's incredible and I feel amazing when I wear it.

 I have popped a vintage red neck scarf on underneath my rollneck.
 This just adds a punch of colour and a nautical little vibe - (It also ties in with my Redwings.)